ksuchak1990/PfSS/README.md

 * `arg2`: number of iterations
 * `arg3`: neighbourhood in terms of cartesian distance from agent In the case when arguments are not provided, default values will be used.

-Notes:
+Please note that the code was written under Python 3.6, and so it is crucial that the code is run using some version of Python 3 (this may need to be specified at the command-line).

+## Conventions
+For those interested in the code, the programmer has assumed the reader's awareness of the following conventions:
-* have used CamelCase naming convention.
+* CamelCase naming convention,
-* the programmer assumes that users are aware of 'get' and 'set' function naming for accessor and modifier methods respectively.
+* 'get' and 'set' function naming for accessor and modifier methods respectively.